sdv-dev/SDMetrics/sdmetrics/single_table/README.md

   the table that is compatible with it and then compute the average across all the columns.
     * `CSTest`: MultiSingleColumn metric based on applying the Single Column CSTest on all the categorical variables.
-    * `KSTest`: MultiSingleColumn metric based on applying the Single Column KSTest on all the numerical variables.
+    * `KSComplement`: MultiSingleColumn metric based on applying the Single Column KSComplement on all the numerical variables.
-    * `KSTestExtended`: MultiSingleColumn metric based on applying the Single Column KSTest on all the numerical variables that result from transforming all the columsn from the tables using an RDT HyperTransformer.
+    * `KSTestExtended`: MultiSingleColumn metric based on applying the Single Column KSComplement on all the numerical variables that result from transforming all the columsn from the tables using an RDT HyperTransformer.
 * MultiColumnPairs Metrics: Metrics that apply a ColumnPairs metric on each pair of columns from